Skip to content

 United Arab EmiratesQatar

-Gen. Abolfazl Shekarchi claimed Saturday that Iran had "not hit countries that did not provide space for America to invade our country."
-The preceding week's strike record — documented by Gulf governments, CENTCOM, satellite imagery, and independent monitors — directly contradicts him across four countries: Qatar, Kuwait, Oman, and the UAE.
+Gen. Abolfazl Shekarchi claimed Iran had 'not hit countries that did not provide space for America to invade our country' — directly contradicted by the preceding week of strikes on Qatar, Kuwait, Oman, and the UAE, none of which hosted US launch operations.

 A Truth Social post expands stated US war aims to unnamed categories of targets — language without precedent in modern presidential rhetoric and with direct implications under the laws of war.